truenas/middleware/docs/userguide/freenas_system.rst

 `forum post <http://forums.freenas.org/threads/backup-config-file-every-night-automatically.8237>`_
 contains a script for backing up the configuration from another system.

-**Upload Config:** allows you to browse to location of saved configuration file in order to restore that configuration.
+**Upload Config:** allows you to browse to the location of a previously saved configuration file in order to restore that configuration.

 **NTP Servers:** The network time protocol (NTP) is used to synchronize the time on the computers in a network.
-Accurate time is necessary for the successful operation of time sensitive applications such as Active Directory.
+Accurate time is necessary for the successful operation of time sensitive applications such as Active Directory or other directory services.
 By default, FreeNAS® is pre-configured to use three public NTP servers.
-If your network is using Active Directory, ensure that the FreeNAS® system and the Active Directory Domain Controller have been configured to use the same NTP servers.
-To add a NTP server to match the settings used by your network's domain controller, click :menuselection:`NTP Servers --> Add NTP Server` to open the screen shown in Figure 5.2b.
+If your network is using a directory service, ensure that the FreeNAS® system and the server running the directory service have been configured to use the same NTP servers.
+To add a NTP server on the FreeNAS® system, click :menuselection:`NTP Servers --> Add NTP Server` to open the screen shown in
+Figure 5.2b.
 Table 5.2b summarizes the options when adding an NTP server.
 `ntp.conf(5) <http://www.freebsd.org/cgi/man.cgi?query=ntp.conf>`_
 explains these options in more detail.